Alastair908/MapMancer/README.md

 # MapMancer
-Fantasy maps that keep up with your imagination.
+Maps that keep up with your imagination.
 Type in what you're looking for and let MapMancer handle the rest.